hmckin/Capstone/README.md

 ## Dataset

-The dataset consists of 3828 images.
-There are 17 unique food classes and 3 classes with mixed objects from the 17 classes.
+The dataset consists of 3281 images.
+There are 16 unique food classes that I will be classifying.
 Each of these photos has a thumb in the reference.

-Each of these images can be further processes with rotations and recolouring to create more data for model training.

-I have written a python script to locate all the image filepaths and convert them from .jpg to numpy arrays.
+I have resized each of these images to a resolution of (224,224,3) which is required for EfficientNet B0.

+## EDA

+I focus my EDA on investigating class imbalances, plotting pixel value intensity histograms and reconstructing the average image from each class using the mean values of the NumPy arrays.

+## Model Architecture

+I have developed a baseline model that uses EfficientNet B0 as the backbone.
+I have frozen the weights in the convolutional layers to take advantage of training on the Imagenet dataset.

+I then added a Global Average Pooling layer, a dense layer, dropout and a final dense layer matching the number of classes in the dataset.

+## Model Evaluation

+I evaluate the model using loss and accuracy curves as well as a confusion matrix.